sgmurphy/wordpress-plugins/wp-asset-clean-up/readme.txt

 4. Homepage CSS & JS Management (List sorted by location)

 == Changelog ==
+= 1.3.9.5 =
+* New Option: "Settings" -- "Plugin Usage Preferences" -- "Plugin Access" / Choose user roles or particular users, apart from administrators, that could have access to the plugin area * e.g. the admin could give Asset CleanUp Pro access within the Dashboard to a developer that is optimizing the website, but the developer does not have the "administrator" role for security reasons
+* "wpacu_access_role" filter is no longer active (related to the option mentioned above), as it wasn't 100% effective into changing who accesses the Asset CleanUp Pro area
+* "Nextend Social Login and Register" plugin compatibility / Make sure the homepage is still detected if the following query string is in the URI: "nsl_bypass_cache"
+* Fix: When oEmbed is disabled, make sure the REST route is also inactive
+* Fix: When the plugin's main menu is hidden from the left sidebar, make sure the following option stays selected whenever a plugin page is accessed: "Settings" -- "Asset CleanUp"

 = 1.3.9.4 =
 * Option to manage critical CSS (in "CSS & JS Manager" » "Manage Critical CSS") from the Dashboard (add/update/delete), while keeping the option to use the "wpacu_critical_css" hook for custom/singular pages
 * Preload CSS feature: When a .css file is preloaded (Basic), the "media" attribute is preserved if it's not missing and different than "all"